-This is Part 1, of a multi post series about my latest adventure and journey–The S.M.A.W.!
-You’ll find out soon what that is. 🙂 Thanks for reading, and I hope you’ll stick around for the entire story!
+This is Part 1, of a two post series about my latest adventure- the S.M.A.W.
+Please note that while I was in a bit of a funk last year when this was written, I’m in a much happier place!
+Thanks for reading, and I hope you’ll stick around for the entire story.

 From the outside looking in, everything would seem to be flowing smoothly.

-But if you were to scratch the surface of my life, you’d find that this outer shell– as is often the case– isn’t quite as polished as it seems.
+But if you were to scratch the surface of my life, you’d find that this outer shell– as is often the case– isn’t quite as happy as it seems.

 As a result, I’ve struggled not only to heal, but to maintain any interest in running or fitness at all.
 The reality of my passion seeming to slip from my hands hit pretty hard.
 I mean, I live and breathe trailrunning.